 Torres del Paine

 Ready for more?
-On January 20th we’ll say goodbye to El Calafate and drive (~3.5 hours) to Torres del Paine National Park in Chile.
+On January 24th we’ll say goodbye to El Calafate and drive (~3.5 hours) to Torres del Paine National Park in Chile.
 Paine means “blue” in the native Tehuelche language, and Torres is “towers” in Spanish–and towers they are.
 These majestic obelisk-like towers were also given the nickname “Cleopatra’s Needles” in 1880 by one of the first foreign tourists to the park.
-The peaks here are arresting, and you have the best view in the park from our very own hotel, perched on an island within Lake Pehoé.
+The peaks here are arresting, and we’ll have a fantastic view from our hotel on Lago Grey, with Grey Glacier in the distance.

 Torres del Paine is rich in wildlife; you’ll fall in love with the fuzzy families of graceful guanacos, relatives of the llama.
 You may see foxes, and if you’re really lucky, a puma or an endangered Huemul (south Andean deer).
 There are many gorgeous bird species within the park, including the Andean condor, the ostrich-like Darwin’s rhea, black-necked swans, the well-coiffed southern crested caracara falcon, and yes, more flamingos!

 On the 26th, the time has come for us to say goodbye to Patagonia and head to Santiago, Chile (via Puerto Natales,~2-hour drive).
 Our trip comes to and end upon arrival to Santiago in the afternoon–or does it?

 How about we head to Easter Island together instead?
 Keep reading for more information on Easter Island; otherwise, you can skip down to the toggles for FAQs and some nitty-gritty details about the Natural Wonders of South America trip.